Virtual League Baseball

 Virtual League Baseball is a 1995 baseball video game developed and published by Kemco for the Virtual Boy.
-A sequel, Virtual League Baseball 2, was planned, but later canceled due to the Virtual Boy console's poor sales.
+A sequel, Virtual League Baseball 2, was planned, but later canceled.

 Gameplay

 There are three modes of play in Virtual League Baseball: Player 1 vs. computer, all-star game, and pennant race.
 In player 1 vs. computer, one single match is played between the player and the computer.
 In the all-star game, the player plays against the computer using a team of all-stars from America, Asia, or Europe.
 In the pennant race, the player plays a series of games against the computer, using passwords to resume play after turning off the console, instead of saving.

 It is a single-player game.
 Players can receive and enter passwords to skip levels of the game.
 The game's teams are international.

 Development

 Virtual League Baseball was developed by Kemco and released in October 1995 for the Virtual Boy.

 A playable version of the game was displayed at Electronic Entertainment Expo 1995.
 At the time, the coding was so broken that it was impossible for the player to hit the ball.
 Promotion for the game was further hurt by its infamous "chili dog farts" print advertisement which was centered on a photo of two obese men exposing their butt cracks.

 Like all other Virtual Boy games, Virtual League Baseball uses a red-and-black color scheme and uses stereoscopy, an optical trick that is used to simulate a 3D effect.